 To accomplish this, Live Earth is aggregating multiple data types, pulled in from various sources and partners, producing a real-time and historic view of an indoor location with seamless indoor and outdoor context.

-These data points, given location and historic visibility, provide clear solutions that building owners have previously never seen.
+These data points – given location and historic visibility – provide clear solutions that building owners have previously never seen.
 If a floor of a building isn’t occupied on a Friday, a building manager can shut down the HVAC systems in that section – that’s simple.
-More valuable is that manager’s ability to look at that floor the previous Friday, and the Friday before that… leading to an insight-driven decision about how they automate building operations.
+More valuable is that manager’s ability to look at that floor the previous Friday, and the Friday before that, leading to an insight-driven decision about automating building operations.

 This new generation of tracking will provide building owners with the data to take the guesswork out of managing their venues and bring more insight-driven decisions into play in public and private spaces.
 We’re proud to work with Live Earth to solve these real-world challenges and bring new capabilities to the market.